b3rdma/b3rdma.github.io/_tabs/about.md

 As of 4 April 2025 I officially hold the ISC2 Certified in Cybersecurity certification.
 Clink on the image below and it will verify that the certification has been awarded to me.

-I shall use this as a steppingstone to advance in the field of Governance, Risk, and Compliance (GRC).
-I will be working towards getting the CISSP certification/associate whilst continuing to study for other upcoming exams.

 {% raw %}